anton-tchekov/unholy-c/README.md

 Doing `var1 = var2` simply copies the bits from var2 into var1.

-However, there are typed literals.
+However, there are typed literals:

 - Integer:
 	- Decimal: `-25`, `0`, `1`, `77`, etc.